thunderbird89/esf/stories/story-knock-knock.md

 The tactical officer pulled up the summary.

-> "Federation: *Typhoon*, *Vanguard*, *Sentinel*—all operational but shields depleted. *Lord Cardigan* is still harassing the second carrier.
+> "Federation: *Typhoon*, *Vanguard*, *Sentinel* - all operational but shields depleted. *Lord Cardigan* is still harassing the second carrier.
 Three corvettes operational.
 Talon squadrons have taken losses but are still combat-effective.
 We're down to thirty-six fighters from the original forty-eight."

 > "Ryzak?"